Methodology

 | Visibility Score (0–100) | 100 × Σ 1/log₂(1 + position) ÷ runsFirst mention earns full weight; later mentions decay logarithmically.
 Absence scores zero. |

-| Share of Voice | your mentions ÷ all mentions in your competitor setZero-sum by construction — gains are taken from someone. |
+| Share of Voice | your mentions ÷ all mentions across your TRACKED setZero-sum by construction — gains are taken from someone.
+A within-set number: brands an answer names that you don't track are not in the denominator, so this is your share of the set you chose, not of the market. |

 | Sentiment Index (0–100) | 50 + 50 × (positive − negative) ÷ all sentiment-bearing mentions50 is neutral.
 Computed only on runs where you appear. |